-Joe Matteo is Co-Founder and President of ProNova Solutions, LLC R&D and Operations and Vice President of Research and Development for the Provision CARES Proton Therapy Center Knoxville.
+Joe Matteo is Co-Founder and President of ProNova Solutions, LLC R&D and Operations and Vice President of Research and Development for Provision CARES Proton Therapy.
 Mr. Matteo is leading an effort to develop the next generation of proton therapy equipment that is smaller, uses less power, and is lower cost than existing technology.
 ProNova is also focused on advancing proton therapy capabilities by increasing delivery precision and reducing treatment times.
 He has more than 25 years of technology experience with numerous patents and publications.

 Previously, Mr. Matteo served as the Chief Technology Officer for Advion BioSciences, a leader in mass spectroscopy, analytical chemistry, and microchemistry, following the successful acquisition of the microfluidics company he founded, NanoTek LLC.
 Mr. Matteo founded NanoTek in 2004 to pursue development of micro and nano-scale technology for rapid production of radiolabeled imaging agents for use in positron emission tomography (PET) and served as President and CEO.
 Under Mr. Matteo’s leadership, NanoTek secured significant research funding, received numerous technology awards, filed and was awarded multiple patents in the field, developed several successful microfluidic products, secured development relationships with large pharmaceutical companies, medical device manufacturers and leading research universities, and began marketing and selling commercial units.
 In 2008, Mr. Matteo executed an acquisition agreement with Advion BioSciences linking the NanoTek synthesis platform with Advion’s complimentary analytical technology.